njaros/minitalk/README.md

 The three nexts points allowed me to not use usleep.
 * I use sigaction for server. (no need for client).
-* Mac Kernel don't get lost thanks of sigaction's flags I used.
+* Mac Kernel don't get lost thanks of sigaction's flag SA_RESTART I used.
-* Server and client can't loose data thanks of the fact I call kill() at the very last in each exchange.
+* Server and client can't loose data thanks of the fact I call kill() at the very last in each exchange and thanks of sigaction's flag SA_NODEFER.

 They're is a lot of french touch in function's and variable's names.
 I'm not sorry about that.